Breath Alcohol Technician (BAT) Training

 If your breath test instrument(s) is manufactured by Intoximeters - we can help with all your training needs.

 Bostec Inc. is an authorized training source for Intoximeters Inc. and our trainer, Rich Bosman, is an Intoximeters "Master Trainer."
-Rich is certified to train on the Alco Sensor IV, RBTIV, Alco Sensor IV with Memory, Alco Sensor IV @ Work, the Alcomonitor CC, and will soon be certified on the Alco Sensor V and RBTV.
+Rich is certified to train on the Alco Sensor IV, RBTIV, Alco Sensor IV with Memory, Alco Sensor IV @ Work, the Alcomonitor CC, and the new Alco Sensor VXL and RBTVXL.

 All our BAT training utilizes the computer based training (CBT) module for component one followed proficiency training which includes the seven mock tests monitoring.
 The proficiency training is at a central location, our office or, for an additional charge, at your office.